 - Curriculum Modernization: New materials available online and through interactive digital text books are more current and more engaging.
 Our curriculum can be enhanced by including the 21 Century skills colleges and businesses desire.

-- Community Building: The opportunities to collaborate using technology support learning anytime, anywhere, with anyone.
+- Community Building: The opportunities to collaborate face-to-face or at a distance using technology support learning anytime, anywhere, with anyone.

 - One Platform: When teachers, students and technology staff have the opportunity to work will similar hardware and software, technology use is easier.
 Apple offers a consistent software environment across almost all their tablets and phones.

 - User Friendly: People of all ages successfully use an Apple iPhone and appreciate it's user-friendly, touch interface.
 The Apple iPad uses the same intuitive interface that's used for the iPhone.
 The iPad's easy and often familiar user interface ensures less time is spent learning about technology leaving more time to be spent using technology to learn.

 - Wireless Presentation: The iPad can quickly connect to classroom projectors using AirPlay technology.
 This allows teachers and students to easily demonstrate concepts and present work.

 - Document Production: The iPad can connect to a BluTooth keyboard and the three major document production environments; Apple iCloud, Google Apps and Microsoft's Office 365.
 Using these leading mobile software and cloud storage options, student can produce the written work their teachers expect.

 - Personal Information Management: The iPad has an effective suite of integrated tools for managing assignments, due dates, contacts, emails and appointments.

 - Multimedia Creation: The iPad makes easy work of photo editing, music composition and video production.
 These capabilities open up new creative opportunities for students to express ideas, develop aesthetics sensibilities and explore a critical understanding of media.